Theater Arts and Acting Course Descriptions

 264 Stage Management (3 credits) This course is divided into pre-production, rehearsal period, tech/running, and maintenance of production segments.
 The objective is to thoroughly introduce the student to the different venues of theater, from small storefront theater to large regional theaters.
 Although the emphasis is on management practices for theater venues, there is an element of the practical, day-to-day “nuts and bolts” in the stage management process.

-301 Neutral Mask (2 credits; Fall) Neutral mask work is central in actor training because it enables the actor to experience in its most startling form the chemistry of acting.
+301 Neutral Mask (2 credits) Neutral mask work is central in actor training because it enables the actor to experience in its most startling form the chemistry of acting.
 Because the face is hidden, all expression depends on the body—the mask becomes an energizing force leading the actor to depend upon the richness of his or her inner life within a calm and balanced body.
 The mask then is a tool to help the actor to strengthen his or her inner feelings and power of concentration, develop physical powers of outward expression and diminish self-consciousness.
 Studio course with lab requirement.

 319 Stage Combat IV (2 credits) Stage combat in production.
 This course is for those interested in careers in stage combat.
 The course begins with the acquisition of new weapons forms, which are then incorporated into a “fight show.”
 From auditions to performance, the students address all aspects of mounting these productions, including staging their own fights: the productions are treated as professional work.
 Prerequisite: TH 224

-330 Directing (4 credits; Spring) This course is intended as an introduction to directing for the stage.
+330 Directing This course is intended as an introduction to directing for the stage.
 The principles of working with actors and leading a team of designers accompany a series of small assignments leading to a final directing project.
 The course includes theory and practice in play directing: play selection, playscript interpretation, composition, movement, business management, casting, rehearsal, performance, director/designer and director/actor relationships.
 Students focus on perception and expression as a means of drawing inner and physical expression from others.
 The course requires prompt preparation of scripts, direction of scenes and one-act plays, and theater laboratory.
 Prerequisite: Two 200-level Theater courses.

-343 Commedia del’ Arte (4 credits; Spring) Commedia del’ Arte offers an opportunity to explore the work and history of the actor-creator, the actor for whom the empty space, the ensemble and the audience are equal partners.
+343 Commedia del’ Arte Commedia del’ Arte offers an opportunity to explore the work and history of the actor-creator, the actor for whom the empty space, the ensemble and the audience are equal partners.
 As a living theater form, commedia del’ Arte no longer exists, but the study of the masks, improvisational techniques, lazzi and scenario provide the contemporary actor with a challenging container in which to explore essential human archetypes and relationships as well as the art of comedy.
 Lectures cover background with studio work and seminars built around improvised scenes along with scenes and monologues that are to be rehearsed outside the class for performance and critique during class.
 Studio course with Lab requirement.

-344 Acting Shakespeare (4 credits; Spring) The course begins with helping the student to feel the very heartbeat of the work, the students/actors have to know how to decipher and understand a text that may feel strange on the tongue, and they have to discover the text’s tone and tempo, mine its inner richness, and learn how to speak the text with ease.
+344 Acting Shakespeare The course begins with helping the student to feel the very heartbeat of the work, the students/actors have to know how to decipher and understand a text that may feel strange on the tongue, and they have to discover the text’s tone and tempo, mine its inner richness, and learn how to speak the text with ease.
 Lectures cover background with studio work and seminars built around improvised scenes along with scenes and monologues that are to be rehearsed outside the class for performance and critique during class.
 Studio course with Lab requirement.

-345 Acting in Film and TV (4 credits) In this course, students learn to deliver performances that are truthful, based on instinct rather than intellect.
+345 Acting in Film and TV In this course, students learn to deliver performances that are truthful, based on instinct rather than intellect.
 Participants work with student directors in preparing scenes selected from film, television, theater, or original material to be recorded on videotape for in-class presentation, discussion and critical analysis by the instructor.
 Studio course with lab requirement.

-361 Seminar: Modern Drama (4 credits) This course is exploration of the styles and techniques of modern century theater, including selected British, American, and Continental plays by modern dramatists such as, Ibsen, Strindberg, Chekhov, Shaw, Synge, O’Neill, Pirandello, Brecht, and Pinter.
+361 Seminar: Modern Drama This course is exploration of the styles and techniques of modern century theater, including selected British, American, and Continental plays by modern dramatists such as, Ibsen, Strindberg, Chekhov, Shaw, Synge, O’Neill, Pirandello, Brecht, and Pinter.
 Prerequisite: Junior standing or above.

-393 Special Studies in Theater Arts (Fall, Spring) This is an advanced course on special topics such as Solo Performance, Performance: From Ritual to Theater, autobiographical Adaptations: Ethnographic method for playwriting and performance, Spirituality and Theater, Movement Theater and the New Vaudeville, or New Perspectives on Theater Adaptation.
+393 Special Studies in Theater Arts This is an advanced course on special topics such as Solo Performance, Performance: From Ritual to Theater, autobiographical Adaptations: Ethnographic method for playwriting and performance, Spirituality and Theater, Movement Theater and the New Vaudeville, or New Perspectives on Theater Adaptation.
 The course is designed as a means of addressing the interdisciplinary nature of the art of theater and poses subjects of interest to students and faculty.
 Prerequisite: Two Theater courses 200 level or above.
 Topics may vary; may be repeated for credit.

-490 Advanced Workshop in Theater (Spring) This course is individual or small-group projects in acting styles, directing full-length plays, scene and lighting design, theater management, or other theater areas.
+490 Advanced Workshop in Theater This course is individual or small-group projects in acting styles, directing full-length plays, scene and lighting design, theater management, or other theater areas.
 It may involve directing or designing of a major college production, a formal advanced class, or other approved topics.
 Prerequisite: individualized projects require the approval of the instructor or Director of Theater.